Tommy Pham Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 11th in MLB.
+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 10th in the league.

-- The Padres have a 3.86 team ERA that ranks sixth among all MLB pitching staffs.
+- The Padres' 3.87 team ERA ranks sixth across all MLB pitching staffs.

-- The Padres give up the eighth-fewest home runs in baseball (127 total, 1.1 per game).
+- Padres pitchers combine to allow 129 home runs (1.1 per game), the ninth-fewest in baseball.

-- In his last outing on Sunday against the Los Angeles Dodgers, the left-hander threw five innings, allowing three earned runs while surrendering four hits.
+- The left-hander's most recent appearance was on Sunday against the Los Angeles Dodgers, when he went three innings, surrendering six earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.